-Your recovery time and post operative instructions will depend on the type of surgery performed.
-We provide personalised care and individualise treatment for each patient.
-Your treatment will be discussed in the pre and post-operative visits.
+Your recovery time and postoperative instructions will depend on the type of surgery performed.
+We provide personalised care and individualised treatment for each patient.
+Your treatment will be discussed in the pre and postoperative visits.
 Here are some general instructions for care after surgery.

 - Crepe and woollen bandages can be removed and replaced with compression bandages (Tubigrip) after 24 hours (unless instructed otherwise).

 - Keep the inner waterproof dressings intact until your review.
 Replace the dressings only if they become soaked or come off.

 - Shower with the wound covered and keep the dressings clean and dry.

 - The wound should be checked within 2 weeks of surgery.